IvanRimba/Coffee-Beans-Sales-Analysis/README.md

 - Daily quantity trend.

 #### Customer preferences
-- what coffee types are most and least preferred countrywise?
+- What coffee types are most and least preferred countrywise?
-- what coffee type is generally preferred?
+- What coffee type is generally preferred?
 - What roast type is mostly preferred countrywise?

 #### Loyalty program
-- How many customers have the loyalty cards?
+- How many customers have loyalty cards?
 - What is the distribution of quantity by loyaltycards?

 ### Code